tes/compoxure/README.md

 statsdKey|The key to use in reporting stats to statds, if not set will use cacheKey timeout|The timeout to wait for the service to respond

-Note that page composer will always try to fail gracefully and serve as much of the page as possible.
+Note that compoxure will always try to fail gracefully and serve as much of the page as possible.

 ### Declarative Parameters

-To use page composer in a declarative fashion, simply add the following tags to any HTML element.
+To use compoxure in a declarative fashion, simply add the following tags to any HTML element.
 The replacement is within the element, so the element containing the declarations will remain.
 The element can be anything (div, span), the only requirement is that the cx-url attribute exist.

 **Warning:**
-When using page composer params within a mustache/handlebars template you must escape the page composer params e.g. ```\{{server:resource-list}}```
+When using compxure params within a mustache/handlebars template you must escape the page composer params e.g. ```\{{server:resource-list}}```

 |Property|Description|
 ---------|------------